Send the link below via email or IMCopy

 A Socratic Seminar involves everyone in the class, you are the participants.

 There is one discussion leader who guides discussion and responses.
-In the future, this will be one of you, but for today, I'll model the leader role.

 It is a dialog not an argument.